 If, on the other hand, we decided to let x be two, then one would equal x - 1, so we would have to see if ( x - 1 )² + ( x - 1 ) = 2.
 When it is worked it out we get x² - 2x + 1 + x - 1 = x² - x, which also corresponds.

-Patterns are not just made by Butterick™
+Patterns do not just come from Butterick™

 All of this is an example of how algebraic manipulation of uncovered facts works out.
 Along with what we have already seen, there are other patterns among sums and squares and other such numbers, depending upon how we choose to manipulate them.
 From any given table constructed to show relationships between certain types of numbers, you can even generate an overall formula.